michellelynne/aws-serverless-template/README.md

 AWS Serverless Template
 ==============================================

-This project is designed to make it easier to create and deploy serverless applications.
+This project is designed to make it easier to create and deploy new serverless microservices.
-It started out with a CodeStar project, but it can be used on it's on.
+It started out with a CodeStar project, but it can be used on it's own.
 First is some information from AWS, then what I added.
-This is very much a work in progress and will improve over time.
+This is a work in progress and will improve over time.
 Feel free to add issues/concerns.

 What's Here From CodeStar